 The AA Bamboo Lab is an autotelic research programme of the AA Visiting School which explores the fusion of highly advanced computational design software and sustainable natural lightweight materials, to spawn new architectural opportunities.
+Parametric software now allows a material to be an active generator of design, with a high level of accuracy.
+However, the indeterminacy of the bamboo and construction practices in the less developed areas of the world, currently render this level of accuracy impotent.
+We explore this field through design projects and ask participants to work between the computer and 1 to 1 scale bamboo construction.

 Working with Haiti as our primary landscape, this design and construction laboratory looks at the application of these new syntheses beyond architecture, to ecological restoration, social development, material infrastructure and the latent creativity these global challenges provide.
 Nowhere does a fusion of cutting edge computer software and sustainable lightweight materials apply more than Haiti, a country ravaged by deforestation and a lack economic mobility which produces inadequate structures for such a climatically and seismically vulnerable situation.
 Add to this a powerful architectural history, this country can offer so much to the field of contemporary sustainable architectural research.
 With a vast array of bamboo species available to test new material systems and structural opportunities, to parametric software analysing topography to optimise reforestation strategies, we continue to conduct pioneering sustainable architectural research whilst symbiotically providing long term strategies to benefit to the Haiti’s ecology and knowledge economy.